GoogleCloudPlatform/professional-services-data-validator/docs/Installation.md

 # Data Validation Tool Installation Guide
-Data validation tool can be installed on any machine that has Python 3.6+ installed.
+The data validation tool can be installed on any machine that has Python 3.6+ installed.

 Core utility comes with the library for BigQuery.
 However, if you are planning to use this tool for Teradata or some other database validation.